ValeriiKlimenko/genKYandOnePion/README.md

 1) install root (https://root.cern.ch/building-root) or type command(it is an example): use root/6.10.02
 2) git clone of the EG: git clone https://github.com/ValeriiKlimenko/genKYandOnePion/
+3) go to the directory: cd genKYandOnePion/
-3) Then type command: chmod +x COMPILE_gen
+4) Then type command: chmod +x COMPILE_gen
-4) To compile: ./COMPILE_gen
+5) To compile: ./COMPILE_gen
-5) setenv DataKYandOnePion /WAY/TO/THE/DATA/FOLDER
+6) Set enviroment varible(In tcsh): setenv DataKYandOnePion /WAY/TO/THE/DATA/FOLDER

 An example: setenv DataKYandOnePion data